 Discrimination can affect people in their day-to-day lives – at work or in education, accessing government services, participating in sport, joining a club, or practising a religion.

 An ACT Government priority is to modernise our discrimination law and put the ACT at the forefront of best practice in promoting equal opportunity, respect for diversity and social inclusion in our community.

 This is a key part of the ACT Government’s Capital of Equality Strategy, and the next step in implementing recommendations from the ACT Law Reform Advisory’s Council 2015 Review of the Discrimination Act 1991.

-Canberrans now have the chance to have their say on the reforms to the Discrimination Act 1991.
+In 2021 and 2022, Canberrans were asked to have their say on the reforms to the Discrimination Act 1991.
 We are all responsible for preventing discrimination and the Government hopes to hear from a wide section of our community that are affected.

 Did you know?